-The acronym STEAM (Science, Technology, Engineering, Arts, Mathematics) refers to an integrated and unified teaching approach for each of these five components.
-Following the latest global trend, our Kindergarten has adopted this approach for its academic program.
-Teachers work collaboratively to empower students to develop their creativity, imagination, critical thinking and problem-solving skills to the fullest.
-The procedure is as follows:
+The acronym STEAM (Science, Technology, Engineering, Arts, and Mathematics) refers to an integrated and unified teaching approach for each of these five components.
+Following the latest global trend, the kindergarten has adopted this approach in its academic program.
+Teachers work collaboratively to help students develop their creativity, imagination, critical thinking, and problem-solving skills to the fullest.
+The procedure is the following:

-- A question-problem-speculation is raised by students or teachers.
+- A question problem is raised by students or teachers.

 - Solutions are proposed and the best one is chosen.